Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 http://localhost:5003
 ```
 this setting is correct when you want to use the **simulated robot**.
-To use the Reasoner with Choregraphe, run the ZoraNlpReasoner.jar with the command:
+To use the Reasoner with *Choregraphe*, run the ZoraNlpReasoner.jar with the command:
 ```
 java -jar ZoraNlpReasoner.jar use zora
 ```